GNOME/librsvg/tests/README.md

 ## Loading tests for `loading.c`

-These test the code that decompresses compressed SVGs and feeds the XML reader, by tring to load SVG data one or two bytes at a time.
+These test the code that decompresses compressed SVGs and feeds the XML reader, by trying to load SVG data one or two bytes at a time.
 The SVG and SVGZ images are in the `fixtures/loading` directory.

 ## Crash tests for `crash.c`